Drinking and driving: what is the penalty for drink driving?

 Breath test – what does the law say?

-The Road Traffic Act makes a breath test compulsory at every roadside check, not just when alcohol is suspected.
-The first measurement is indicative, while the second – the so-called expert measurement – is carried out with a Dräger device with precise calibration.
-Its result has probative value.
+The first measurement is indicative, the second – the so-called expert measurement – is carried out with a Dräger device with precise calibration.
+The result has evidentiary value.

 If the device shows alcohol, the driver can request a blood test, which is even more reliable in terms of probative value.